 We request that you give the buyer space by leaving your home during the showing window.
 A buyer’s agent will always be with their clients.
 Only licensed agents have access to the lock box installed at your home.

 Leaving your home for showings might be inconvenient, but it is crucial to give the buyer as much space as possible to discuss the home with their agent.
 Furthermore, if the seller remains in the home it could give the buyer a negative impression, or make the buyer feel so uncomfortable that he or she will want to leave quickly.
+Remember, we want the buyer to stay in your home long enough to start picturing themselves living there.

 If you have surveillance cameras in the home and are actively monitoring them (besides a doorbell camera), please let us know ahead of time so we can announce such activity.
 In Colorado: if you are not a party to the conversation, you cannot record it without someone’s consent.
 This would be eavesdropping.